-Many people think that if they have relatively poor credit, they cannot get a FHA house loan, but this is not necessarily the case.
+One of the best second chance mortgage program every year is the FHA loan.
+House buyers continue to flock to FHA for second chance loans and home financing.
+Many people think that if they have relatively poor credit, they cannot get an FHA financing, but this is not necessarily the case.
 Even if you have had a recent foreclosure or even bankruptcy, you still may be able to get a second chance loan in some circumstances.

 How the FHA Can Help You Get a Second Chance Loan and Why

 This is of great importance because it encourages second chance loan lenders to issue home loans to many American families with past credit problems.
-Why does FHA do this?
-To understand why, it is important to look back to when FHA was established.
+Why does FHA do offer last chance loans?
+To understand why it is important to look back to when FHA was established.

-FHA Requirements to Get Approved for a Second Chance Home Loan
+FHA Requirements to Get Approved for Second Chance Financing

 - Minimum 500 credit score.
 Let’s be plain: That is an awful score!
 In fact, some people with a bankruptcy on their record do not have a credit score that low.
 Now, that is the minimum FHA loan score allowed.
 You may not get approved with that score.
-It will help to have a higher FICO score, but it IS possible at 500 to get approved for a FHA loan with bad credit.
+It will help to have a higher FICO score, but it IS possible at 500 to get approved for an FHA loan with bad credit.
+The FHA minimum credit score requirements remain aggressive in 2023.

 - Low FHA interest rates are available.
 Most people think that someone with a low credit score can’t get approved for a loan at a low rate.
 Not true.
 With an FHA loan, you can get approved with a low interest rate often below market rates.
 The guarantee by FHA of the loan means that lenders can offer you a very low interest rate.
 Again, FHA wants to encourage people to stop renting and to buy a home because it is better for the American economy and people (as long as they have the income to afford the home).